dwyl/learn-elixir-microservices-with-natsio-and-opentelemetry/README.md

 ### Why JetStream?

-In a classic microservice architecture, you use HTTP requests and would use `Oban` to run background jobs and retires.
+In a classic microservice architecture, you use HTTP requests and most probably `Oban` to run background jobs and retires.

 **JetStream** is NATS with persistence and stream processing capabilities.
+We previously discussed about JetStream capability to replace in part Oban.

+JetStream is useful in the client pull model.
+Classic pub/sub is a server push model.

 Unlike core NATS (fire-and-forget), JetStream provides:

 - ✅ **At-least-once delivery** - Messages persist until acknowledged
 - ✅ **Automatic retries** - Failed messages are redelivered